code-citrus/code-citrus.github.io/index.markdown

 # Projects

 ## [Landing Page]()
-This here webpage.
-Embracing JAMStack!
-This site is built using Jekyll and deployed through github pages.
+This webpage embraces JAMStack!
+It is built using Jekyll and deployed through github pages.

 ### Skills